brave/qa-resources/wikitemplate-android.md

 - [ ] Verify unchecking `Allow contribution to videos` option doesn't list any YouTube creator in ac list
 - [ ] Adjust min visit/time in settings.
 Visit some sites and YouTube channels to verify they are added to the table after the specified settings
 - [ ] Verify you can reset rewards from advance setting.
 Resetting should delete wallet and bring it back to the pre-optin state
+- [ ] Verify on BR panel `Verify wallet` button only enables when balance in >=25 BAT
+- [ ] Verify you are able to disconnect/re-connect a user wallet when min balance is available
 - [ ] Upgrade from an older version
   - [ ] Verify the wallet balance (if available) is retained
   - [ ] Verify auto-contribute list is not lost after upgrade